Spectrum vs. Frontier: Which Internet Provider Is Best for You?

 ---|---|---|

-Spectrum charges $24.99 to self-install but doesn’t charge a monthly fee for the modem or gateway.
+Spectrum charges $30 to self-install but doesn’t charge a monthly fee for the modem.
 Frontier doesn’t have a monthly equipment rental fee and Frontier also offers self-install for some fiber plans.

-For now, Spectrum encourages new customers to use the self-install kit if they’re already wired for cable TV.
+For now, Spectrum encourages new customers to use the self-install kit if they’re already wired for cable TV or internet.
 The pro install option is still available for new installations, rewiring, moving the router, and similar scenarios.

 Availability: Spectrum vs. Frontier

-Most of Spectrum’s market resides in North Carolina, South Carolina, Kentucky, Ohio, New York, and Maine.
+Most of Spectrum’s footprint is in North Carolina, South Carolina, Kentucky, Ohio, New York, and Maine.
 There are scattered chunks of coverage in California, Texas, Florida, and several other states.
 Overall, Spectrum commands a decent market in the Eastern and Central time zones.

 Frontier’s primary target is in rural areas.
 Its DSL service is available in 25 states, mainly in the Northeast, Southeast, and Southwest.
-Its Frontier Fiber Internet is limited to portions of California, Florida, Indiana, and Texas.
-Frontier expects to expand its fiber-to-the-premises service in California by 350,000 locations over the next six years.
+Its Frontier Fiber Internet is big in portions of California, Florida, Indiana, and Texas.

 Final call: Spectrum vs. Frontier

 Spectrum and Frontier both have fiber internet, but you’ll probably have better luck finding Frontier’s fiber.
 It mostly competes with Spectrum’s cable internet, which costs more in the long run and doesn’t have the symmetrical speeds of fiber.
 Even more, Spectrum simply can’t compete with Frontier’s superfast 5Gbps and 7Gbps download speeds.
-If tons of speed is what you need, go with Frontier’s fiber.
+If your choice is between fiber and cable from either company, get fiber.
+But if it’s a choice between cable internet and DSL, go with cable internet.

 Methodology